aarmey/ml-for-bioe/lectures/Wk1-Lecture1.md

 - You will take data from a scientific paper, and implement a machine learning method using best practices.
 - A list of papers with is provided on the website as suggestions.
-- You may also search out options that would be of interest to you.
+- Absolutely go find ideas that interest you!
 - More details to come.
 - First deadline will be to pick a project topic.